+Enter Drumspillage, I've been using this for a few months now and it really starts to grow on me.
+To start with the interface, I like it, it's uncluttered, logically laid out and it's just extremely inviting to dive in and dial in new sounds for hours at an end.
 The more important part, sound, this is were it really starts to shine.
 It can be as deep, punchy, gritty or gentle as you want it to be.
 It doesn't impart it's own flavor to the sound, it's actually very clean, which is good as it's my goto drum synth for any occasion.
 It really sits well in a mix, and doesn't need to have a lot of additional processing.
 Both the extreme highs and extreme lows are there, undistorted, and without any other artifacts.

 It really feels like a lot of thought and love has gone into this synth, and it shows.
 It's full of smart features on both performance and synthesis.

+If I have to fault it, it would be that at times, I'd wish it had some more modulation routings.
+All destinations are fixed, albeit well chosen.
 At heart, Drumspillage is of course a drum synth, making synthetic sounds.
 Although much to my surprise I have been able to get some natural sounding percussion, toms and bassdrums out of it.
 But the ability to load samples would have been a great addition.
 It's available now in Minispillage2, but I hope someday it will make it to its big brother as well.

 Last but not least, the developer is quick with responding, and even a bug I happened to encounter was resolved within an hour.
 Updates enhancing the functionality are frequent.
 I didn't encounter many problems though, and it has been very solid.
 CPU usage is average, I find it to use about as much as Massive (of course both depending on polyphony).
 But hey, you can freeze the pads inside the synth!